KNIT IT - HOOK IT - CRAFT IT

 Harris Tweed and waxed cotton project bags - three sizes, made in the UK

 These bags were designed to be original and practical.
-They use a flash of Harris Tweed as an accent and the rest of the material is waxed cotton.
+They use a flash of Harris Tweed as an accent on the front and the rest of the material is waxed cotton.
 This means that you can take your project bag almost anywhere, pop it on the ground and craft away.

 I am very proud to say that the bags were made in Cheshire, England by my very lovely friend Martine.

-Each bag comes in three sizes and has a boxed bottom so that it will sit up properly and act as a bucket bag.
+Each bag comes in three sizes and has a boxed bottom so that it will sit up properly and act as a bucket bag when filled.

 Closures - It has press studs rather than zips so that you can close the bag up and have four separate outlets for different coloured yarns - very handy for colour work!
 The press studs also mean that you can turn the top of the bag over to make it even sturdier when in use.
 This allows the bag to act almost like a transportable yarn bowl.

-Tweed - The tweed used on all of these bags is from Harris and was handpicked by me when I was on the island.
-I also choose every combination of tweed and cotton to and love creating some striking colour partnerships.
+Tweed - The tweed used on all of these bags is from Harris and was handpicked by me when I was on the islands (Harris Tweed can officially be made on Harris and Lewis).
+I also choose every combination of tweed and cotton too and love creating some striking colour partnerships.
 The tweed is on the front of the bag only so that you can place your bag down on its side if you want, and not affect the tweed.